 So I wanted to make good and write about a different Half-Life mod.
 After all, Half-Life is probably the game that got me interested in mods, after Wolfenstein 3D and Doom.
 So after playing and writing about Before, I had stumbled upon an existing mod that had recently updated, and decided to give it a whirl once more.

 I always get a kick out of crossover mods.
 Counter-Strike into Half-Life.
 Mario platforming in Doom.
 That sort of stuff.
-I don’t remember how I read about this one, but last year I had stumbled upon one of the coolest crossover mods I’d seen.
+I don’t remember how I found this one, but last year I had stumbled upon one of the coolest crossover mods I’d seen.
 This Half-Life mod takes the concept and character from another iconic game franchise and transplants him into the original game.

 Half-Payne is pretty self-explanatory: It’s Half-Life but instead of the crowbar-wielding silent protagonist Gordon Freeman, you play as Max Payne, the pill-popping, dual-wielding protagonist from the titular series.